 One way we demonstrate our faithfulness as a Christian community is by caring for each other.
 In the midst of all of the joys and sorrows of this life we seek to be a present and helpful presence in each other’s lives.
 We believe that it is the call of every church member to be a caring presence in the midst of this community.
 All of our clergy are available to respond to your pastoral care needs.
-If you have a concern you would like to share with them please contact Rev. Doug King.
+If you have a concern you would like to share with them please contact Chanel Robertson.

 Service of Healing and Wholeness

-The First Sunday of each month immediately following 11 A.M. service in the Chapel of the Reformed Faith
+The First Sunday of each month immediately following the 11 A.M. service in the Chapel of the Reformed Faith

 Those who wish may gather in the chapel for a Service of Healing and Wholeness.
 The liturgy will include the reading of scripture, prayer, and the opportunity for people to come forward and receive individual prayer and the anointing of their forehead with oil making the sign of the cross.
 Those who attend will receive individual private prayers for the concerns in their lives or the lives of those they love that relate to their spiritual, emotional, or physical well being.
 As Christians we believe that God claims our entire lives.
 Recognizing this gift and God’s transformative power, in worship we offer unto the divine all that we are, every joy and concern that inhabits our lives.